Apply for outbound exchange

 - Any key skills and experiences that would enhance your likelihood of success as an exchange student or researcher abroad.

-- Summer research applicants should focus their statement on their research interests and experience and include information about their prospective supervisors or projects at the host institution, if available.
+- Summer research applicants may be asked about their research interests and experience and include information about their prospective supervisors or projects at the host institution, if available.

 Your statement of interest should be carefully checked for spelling and grammatical errors.
-It will be read by the selection committee at the CIE and, if you are nominated to participate in the exchange, by the partner institution as well.
+It will be read by the selection committee at the CIE.

 Your academic and work history are important, but we want to hear about your other experiences as well.
 Try to include some information showing that you are well rounded, mature and capable of living away from home for an extended period of time.
 This might include volunteer positions, language proficiency, hobbies, scholarships, as well as any previous international experiences you have had, including their duration.